enkore/asynker/README.rst

 you are using something else as the event loop, e.g. something callback-based.
 Asynker allows you to use a callback-based system and easily convert it into a coroutine/await-based system.

+The Future class used in Asynker is unrelated to any of the various Future classes found in the Python standard library (for now, anyway).